MudroadWhite/Neo-Principia/docs/4_tactics.md

 2. Use primitive propositions to generalize the base.
 For example it will become `(∀ x, φ x) ↔ (∀ x, ψ x)`.
 3. Since the generalized rewrite rule rewrites `H` as a whole, we can rewrite `H` into `∀ x, ψ x`.

-As we can see, even without `setoid_rewrite`, "rewriting on quantified propositions" is always viable with a fixed routine and a fixed set of primitive propositions to perform, and this is what exactly we're trying to use `setoid_rewrite` to do.
+Even without `setoid_rewrite`, "rewriting on quantified propositions" is always viable with a fixed routine and a fixed set of primitive propositions to perform, and this is what exactly we're trying to use `setoid_rewrite` to do.

 For `=` case: As stated above, how does `=` interact with others is undefined.
 Belows are some optional ways to get the works done.
 We can use `eq_to_equiv` or `apply propositional_extentionality` to change the `=` proposition into a `↔` one.
 An exceptional case is when we want to lift a `P = Q` relation to `∀ x, P x = ∀ x, Q x`: if we want to get a generalized version of `=` for direct `rewrite`, we might use `f_equal` to perform the lift.*